falsovsky/idlerpg-site-ng/README.md

 ## Using Vagrant

-This skeleton includes a `Vagrantfile` based on ubuntu 16.04 (bento box) with configured Apache2 and PHP 7.0.
+This site includes a `Vagrantfile` based on ubuntu 16.04 (bento box) with configured Apache2 and PHP 7.0.
 Start it up using:

 ```bash